If you’ve always dreamt of growing your own vegetables, you’ll be pleased to know it’s probably easier than you think.

 You don’t even need a garden to grow many types of salad.
 If you’re a fan of rocket, just sow the leaves into a pot of compost and pop it on a sunny windowsill.

 You could try growing a range of different leaves so your salads always have different colours, textures, and flavours – or you could just grow mixed varieties, like ‘Nice ‘n’ Spicy’ or ‘Crunchy Blend’.
-Do bear in mind, however, that you’ll probably need to protect your lettuce from slugs and snails.
+Bear in mind, however, that you’ll probably need to protect your lettuce from slugs and snails.

 To find out more about growing your own salad leaves, check out this RHS guide.